 When thinking about 1969, a few things usually come to mind, such as Woodstock and the Moon landing.
 However, that year also brought listeners one of the most unique yet polarizing albums of all time: Trout Mask Replica by Captain Beefheart and his Magic Band.
 Just one look at the album cover tells you everything you need to know about the music within.
-With the band’s leader and singer, Don Van Vliet wearing a green wool coat, a pilgrim hat, and a carp’s head plastered on his face in front of a red background, one can only assume that the music will be grotesque and not accessible to casual music fans.
+The band’s leader and singer, Don Van Vliet can be seen wearing a green wool coat, a pilgrim hat, and a carp’s head plastered on his face in front of a red background.
+Upon gazing that image, one can only assume that the music will be grotesque and not accessible to casual music fans.

-Whoever assumes that notion will be absolutely correct upon first listening to it, as the double album is incredibly dissonant and polytonal, and each musician is playing different keys and tempos against each other.
+Whoever assumes that notion will be absolutely correct upon first listening to it.
+The double album is incredibly dissonant and polytonal, with each musician also playing different keys and tempos against each other.
 Add to that Beefheart’s booming Howlin’ Wolf-esque voice, which will make listening to it a challenge; it doesn’t help that the album is over an hour long.
 But, like a Dali painting (who the band were fans of), the cacophonous mishmash is woven together beautifully despite the dissonance throughout.

 It opens with the track “Frownland,” which plunges listeners headfirst into a catchy yet off-kilter guitar line, accompanied by a second guitar playing in a different rhythm, a bass guitar playing strummed chords, drums that are covered by cardboard, and the Captain’s voice which is mixed louder than all the other instruments.
 Such a song can turn most people away, but when listening closely to the lyrics, the message behind it is actually timeless, emanating a sense of beauty within an otherwise unlistenable song.
 “Where a man can stand / by another man / without an ego flying / and no man lying / and no one dying by an earthly hand” was just as relevant in 1969 as it is today.